BMWSawyer/scheduler/README.md

 - React-dom
 - React-scripts

-## Getting Started
+## Setup/Getting Started

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
+3. Fork and clone the scheduler-api <https://github.com/lighthouse-labs/scheduler-api> into a new directory (NOT within the same directory that you cloned this repository into) on your host machine.
+4. Follow the README.md instructions to setup the scheduler-api.
-3. Start the web server using the `npm run local` or `npm run start` commands.
-The app will be served at <http://localhost:8080>.
+5. Start the Webpack Development Server for this repository using the `npm run start` command.
+The app will be served at <http://localhost:8000>.
+6. Open a new terminal tab/window and start the scheduler-api server.
+The scheduler-api server will be served at <http://localhost:8001>.
-4. Go to <http://localhost:8080/> in your browser.
+6. Go to <http://localhost:8000/> in your browser.
-5. Explore the app, submit tweets, resize your browser window, have fun with it!
+7. Explore the app, add/edit/delete appointments, have fun with it!

-## Setup

-Install dependencies with `npm install`.

 ## Running Webpack Development Server